zerodayyy/spotcli/README.md

 ## Configuration

-Spot CLI looks in `~/.spot/config.yaml` by default, extending the config if extra sources are specified.
+SpotCLI looks in `~/.spot/config.yaml` by default, extending the config if extra sources are specified.
 Basic config may look like this:

 ```yaml
 version: 1